chrisliatas/greek-xmltv/README.md

    at [Digea.gr][digeagr] and all available national channels from [Ert.gr][ertgr]. `grxmltv_nat_el.xml` includes all
     available national channels from [Ert.gr][ertgr] and [Digea.gr][digeagr] channel data for Nationwide channels and Attica (region `Attica-R-Z-9`).
+Since, at the moment, generated xmltv files provide greek language names and descriptions, it may not be possible for your dvr to download richer information for shows and movies.
+So, in Plex live TV & DVR settings for example, might be beneficial to **not** use the "Enhanced Guide" feature.
 ### Producing your own file(s)
 Assuming you are going to use an Ubuntu (or similar) system:
 1. Clone the repository